Surdy-A/NoteBuk/README.md

 ## Contact
 Do you have a project you want me to work on.
-Please contact me.
+Please contact me.<br>
-Phone: 08039749738 or 07053465291
+Phone: 08039749738 or 07053465291 <br>
-Email: sodiq.ajayi@yahoo.com
+Email: sodiq.ajayi@yahoo.com <br>
 [Ajayi Sodiq](http://sodeeqajayi.pythonanywhere.com/)